AdobeDocs/experience-manager-64.de-DE/help/assets/xmp-writeback.md

    ![Schritteigenschaften](assets/step_properties.png)

 1. To regenerate the pyramid TIFF renditions for Dynamic Media images with the new attributes, add the **[!UICONTROL Dynamic Media Process Image Assets]** step to the DAM Metadata Writeback workflow.
-PTIFF-Darstellungen werden nur lokal im Hybrid-Modus von Dynamic Media erstellt und gespeichert.
+PTIFF-Darstellungen werden nur lokal im dynamischen Media Hybrid-Modus erstellt und gespeichert.
 Speichern Sie den Workflow.

 The metadata changes are propagated to the renditions `thumbnail.140.100.png` and `thumbnail.319.319.png` of the asset, and not the others.